Try a seasonal craft that is a bit different with these unique Mod Podge pumpkins! These DIY pumpkins are SO easy to make.

 I love how modern and cool my map pumpkin looks!
 Tip: if you’d like to display this pumpkin outside during the fall months, use Outdoor Mod Podge.

+This craft is part of our fall crafts for adults and Dollar Tree fall crafts!
 Do you love these Mod Podge pumpkins covered in maps?
 Then you’re also going to love these pumpkin projects:

-- The Easiest Pumpkin Decorations for Fall – Ever
+- The Easiest Pumpkin Decorations for Fall

 - Day of the Dead Pumpkin Craft